wesley-shi/slate/source/index.html.md

 Parameter | Description
 --------- | -----------
-labels | An array of label objects to posted run | A boolean flag to indicate whether snorkel should re-run labeling functions for subtaxonomies with new labels
+labels | An array of label objects to posted